-Of course, once the excitement of the proposal slowly fads, in moves the time for you to plan your big day!
+Of course, once the excitement of the proposal slowly fades, it is time to for you to plan your big day!!
 This can cause a lot of stress, even for the most organized bride!
-(Where do you think the term bride-zilla came from?).
+(Where do you think the term bridezilla came from?)

-Wedding planning should be a fun time for the bride, her family and her friends.
-Here are some things you need to keep in mind in order to make planning your wedding fun!!
+Wedding planning should be a fun time for the bride, her family, and her friends.
+Here are some things you need to keep in mind to make planning your wedding fun!!

-1. Know your budget.
-You should know how much you have to spend.
-There is no reason to blow the budget just for one day.
+Before you start planning, know how much money you have to spend.
+There is no reason to go into debt or overspend just for one day.
 Make sure you have written down exactly how much you have to spend and then track every expense.
 You certainly don’t want to get close to your big day and find you have no funds left to pay for your cake!

-4. Don’t be afraid to say no. Your Great Aunt Louise may have had a beautiful dress she wore for her wedding, but it is not your style.
+Your Great Aunt Louise may have had a beautiful dress she wore for her wedding, but that does not mean it is your style.
 Don’t be afraid to tell her that you appreciate the offer, but you want your own gown.

 Being firm does not mean you need to be rude, but rather, just stand your ground and know what you want for your special day.

-6. Ask for help.
 Don’t be afraid to ask your friends and family to help.
-In fact, chances are that they really want to help you make your day perfect.
+In fact, chances are that they want to help you make your day perfect.
 Delegate your smaller tasks and then allow them to actually do what you’ve asked.

 Remember you can’t control it all

 When your day arrives, there are things you will not be able to control, such as the weather.
 If your ceremony is outside, have a backup plan should it rain.
 That may mean an alternative indoor venue or a tent that will cover your guests.

 Planning for the unexpected can take some of the stress off when things don’t go as you intend for them to.